harnerdesigns/material-color/README.md

 *   [Font-Awesome](http://fontawesome.io/)

 ## Like the App?
-Wanna Buy Me A Beer?
+Wanna Buy Us A Beer?

-If you like this Chrome Extension and would like to by me a beer, I'd be flattered.
+If you like this Chrome Extension and would like to by us a beer, We'd be flattered.

 | Paypal | Bitcoin | Litecoin |
 |------------------------------------------------------------------------------------------------------------------|------------------------------------|------------------------------------|